attrs comes with first class support for type annotations for both Python 3.6 (PEP 526) and legacy syntax.

 Because Python does not allow references to a class object before the class is defined,

-types may be defined as string literals, so-called forward references (PEP 526).
+types may be defined as string literals, so-called forward references.

-attrs simply puts these string literals into the
+attrs will simply put these string literals into the

 If you need to resolve these to real types, you can call